jmurthy12/STAT545-hw-murthy-janani/README.md

 # Welcome to my repository!
+## Homework 4

+The Markdown file which is the easiest to read within github can be found [here.](https://github.com/jmurthy12/STAT545-hw-murthy-janani/tree/master/hw04)

+The R Markdown file can also be found [here](https://github.com/jmurthy12/STAT545-hw-murthy-janani/tree/master/hw04/Homework04_dataReshaping.Rmd) in the  [hw04 folder.](https://github.com/jmurthy12/STAT545-hw-murthy-janani/tree/master/hw04)

 ## Homework 3

 The Markdown file which is the easiest to read within github can be found [here.](https://github.com/jmurthy12/STAT545-hw-murthy-janani/tree/master/hw03)